Click here for the home page

 Narmer Palette

 The most important artifact from archaic Egypt is the Narmer Palette, which is full of symbols showing the unification of the Nile valley.
 On the front side (right), we see King Narmer wearing the crown of Upper Egypt, using a mace to finish off an opponent (the king of Lower Egypt?).
-Over the next two thousand years, the pharaohs would portray themselves in very similar poses to commemorate military victories.
+For thousands of years to come, the pharaohs would portray themselves in very similar poses to commemorate military victories.
 On the back side (left), we see Narmer with his retainers, wearing the crown of Lower Egypt and inspecting the bodies of ten decapitated enemies.
-The basin underneath this picture, formed by the long necks of two mythical animals, was used to grind eye shadow.
+The basin underneath this picture, formed by the long necks of two mythical animals, was used to grind makeup, especially eye shadow.

 Top of the page